 Even some of the more expensive options, such as replacing an air conditioner with a high efficiency model, end up saving costs over a few years.
 Beyond this, replacing major appliances with energy efficient versions often earn you state and federal tax credits.

 Owning a home in Florida poses so many challenges when it comes to the energy bill.
 This is a big reason why so many new houses are built with exceptional energy efficient home design in place.
 These homes can save hundreds or even thousands a year simply because the science on energy efficient design and materials has come so far.

 You can close that gap somewhat by adopting a few new habits, having an energy audit done, and taking action about what needs to be changed.
 You can find yourself saving hundreds a year.
 If you’re replacing an appliance or getting a home energy audit done, do it sooner rather than later.

 As for those small habits you can change to improve energy efficiency, don’t try to do every step here at once.
 Habits are best formed when you get one down all the way and then move to the next one!

 Synergy Homes proudly serves South Florida custom and model home buyers by building high-performance, energy-efficient houses that deliver exceptional value, cumulative cost savings, undeniable comfort and – most importantly – the sense of home.
-A certified Energy Rater inspects every Synergy-built home, and each Gold and Platinum Series home assessment is backed by a commitment to a year of free energy bills.
+A certified Energy Rater inspects every Synergy-built home, and each Gold and Platinum Series home is up to 50% more energy efficient than average new construction homes and up to 75% more energy efficient than existing homes.
 For more details, contact us today.